olle/query-response-spring-amqp/xdocs/guide/getting-started.md

 ::: tip <3>
-And finally this response is provided the elements `"polo", "yolo"` as the actual data to publish. _The builder varags method, used here, is mostly for trying out {qr-name}, or for static responses._
+And finally this response is provided the elements `"polo", "yolo"` as the actual data to publish. _The builder varags method, used here, is mostly for trying out Query/Response, or for static responses._
 :::

 _Again, the builder makes it really easy to create a responding service, without